GozdeHisarckllar/web_project_3/README.md

 * A front-end project for the Sprint 3 in the [Practicum by Yandex](https://practicum.yandex.com/) curriculum.

 * A single-page website/blog about traveling across the US.
-The content of this blog make the viewer take a road trip by stopping by the different regions across the USA.
+The content of this blog make the viewer take a road trip through stopping by the different regions across the USA.

 **Description**